 I have shown in my series of articles about data management and governance that definitions, content, and deliverables depend on the organizational level.

-For example, at a strategic level, data management focuses on assessing the value of data for business as the whole.
+For example, at a strategic level, data management focuses on assessing the value of data for business as a whole.
 It expresses in data strategies and data (management) programs.

-At an operational level, data management concerns about proper performance of data lifecycle.
+At an operational level, data management concerns about the proper performance of the data lifecycle.